ansonhe97/Grove-Starter-Kit/README.md

 - **Software code**:
   - Open Arduino IDE.
-  - You can copy the code directly to Arduino IDE.
-Although we encourage you to type the code out by hand to develop your skills.
-  - When you're done, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.

 ```Cpp
 //Button to turn ON/OFF LED